Adaptive Physics Transformer with Fused Global-Local Attention for Subsurface Energy Systems: Experiments

 As illustrated in Figure~\ref{fig:data_schematic}(e), DMO concentrates mesh resolution near the injection wells and the thermal fronts to maintain high fidelity.
 This results in meshes with \textit{time-varying topology and node counts}—a fundamental challenge for standard neural operators that assume fixed spatial discretizations.
 Grid-based baselines (e.g., U-Net, FNO) are forced to interpolate these adaptive unstructured meshes onto a fixed regular grid, inevitably introducing smoothing artifacts and losing the precise geometric information preserved by DMO.
 Graph based methods, such as MGN~\cite{pfaff2020learning} and its variants~\cite{ju2024learning}, also fails to make prediction for this system as they requires the same graph topology for each time step.

-Here we demonstrate that APT learns continuous field mappings, allowing it to directly on the raw, time-varying DMO point clouds without interpolation.
+Here we demonstrate that APT learns continuous field mappings, allowing it to operate directly on the raw, time-varying DMO point clouds without interpolation.
 To handle the extreme sparsity of injection wells ($<$0.1\% of domain volume), we employ anchor supernodes that deterministically preserve critical boundary regions.
+We further compare APT against three recent mesh-native transformer baselines.
+UPT decouples input and output mesh topologies through learned supernode queries.
+Transolver applies slice-based attention to fixed unstructured meshes.
+MINO is a mesh-informed neural operator originally proposed for generative tasks on fixed irregular meshes.
 More details on the dataset preprocessing, as well as APT and other baseline implementations are given in Appendix~\ref{app:ates}.

 As shown in Table~\ref{tab:ates}, APT achieves a relative $L_2$ error of 0.011 ($99.0\%$ $R^2$), outperforming interpolated baselines by a factor of 4.
 This performance gap highlights the penalty of mesh-to-grid conversion, which degrades the sharp thermal fronts that DMO was designed to capture.
+Among the mesh-native transformer baselines, APT reduces relative $L_2$ error by 2.2$\times$ and by 3.6$\times$ compared to Transolver and UPT.
+MINO cannot be evaluated at the ATES mesh size because its latent tensor scales with the input node count, which leads to GPU memory exceeds 80\,GB.
 In terms of computational efficiency over the numerical simulator, APT reduces the computational cost from $\sim$7 hours for numerical simulation to $\sim$5 seconds for a full 240-step forecast.